Higher U(1)-gerbe connections in geometric prequantization: Motivation

-At the level of just (pre-)symplectic differential form data, the physics literature describes this need to pass to higher codimension as the problem of ``non-covariance of canonical quantization'', which refers to the choice of spatial slices of spacetime involved in the construction of the space of states of an $n$-dimensional quantum field theory in codimension 1.
-There are two established techniques for dealing with this by a ``covariant'' procedure that refines (pre-)symplectic differential 2-forms on spaces of fields over a chosen Cauchy surface by differential $(n+1)$-forms on the jet bundle of the field bundle: these are \emph{multisymplectic geometry} and the \emph{covariant phase space method}.
-A decent review of both of these and a discussion of how they are related is in \cite{FR}.
+At the level of the symplectic form data, the physics literature describes this need of passing to higher codimensions as the problem of ``non-covariance of canonical quantization'', which refers to the choice of spatial slices of spacetime involved in the construction of the space of states of an $n$-dimensional quantum field theory in codimension 1.
+There are at least two well established techniques for dealing with this by a ``covariant'' procedure that refines the symplectic form on the space of fields over a chosen Cauchy surface to a differential $(n+1)$-form on the jet bundle of the fields bundle; namely, \emph{multisymplectic geometry} and the \emph{covariant phase space method}.
+A review of both of these and a discussion of how they are related is in \cite{FR}.
+This naturally leads to the following question: what is to multisymplectic forms as geometric prequantization is to symplectic forms?
+For instance: what does replace the Poisson bracket Lie algebra as we pass from global observables given by functions on phase space to local observables given by differential forms (or currents) on the extended phase space?
+In \cite{OtherAttempts,OtherAttempts2} it is observed that the collection of differential form observables in such a context inherits the structure of a (graded) Lie algebra only after exerting some force, i.e., after restricting to smaller subspaces and/or after quotienting out terms that would otherwise violate the Jacobi identity.
+The crucial insight of \cite{Rogers} is that these terms that violate the Jacobi identity are coherent and hence instead of being a nuisance are part of a natural but higher structure: Hamiltonian $(n-1)$-form observables together with all lower degree form observables (i.e., not discarding or quotienting out any of them) constitute not a Poisson bracket Lie algebra but its homotopy-theoretic refinement, an \emph{$L_\infty$-algebra of local observables}.
+This is exactly what one expects to see in a higher geometric version of geometric quantization by the above reasoning, and one of purposes of the present article is to show how these higher-Poisson bracket $L_\infty$-algebras of local observables are part of a general theory of higher geometric prequantization.
+A comprehensive theory of such higher prequantized covariant phase spaces in higher codimension is laid out in \cite{KhavkineSchreiber}.